Tip: Looking for a cheap hackeable GPS quadcopter drone, read also our article on Bayangtoys X16.

 The “Spark Fly more” pack offers additionally an extra battery, a multiple charger, a transport bag and a physical remote control.
 It’s cheaper than buying the set separately.
 The battery is very useful to extend the original 15 to 30, and be able to charge up to 3 batteries at a time is very desirable.
 Also with the remote control you get a greater range and flight safety (in my tests the DJI Go application was hung once, but I could keep flying with the remote).

 If you want to save as much as possible you can buy your DJI Fly more (RTF option) pack directly from China in retailers like Gearbest, the differences in price with the local market can be huge in the European countries or in the USA.
 The flymore pack can cost you the same as just the Spark drone in a shopping center in your home city.

-Although if your budget is small you can find the BNF version of only the drone for less than $400.
+The other way to improve the range and gain additional features is the use of modified applications.
 There are alternative control APPs, either the Deejayeye Hack project of modding the original application to allow the change from EU to FCC (get more range), does not require internet or online account of DJI and in the last versions allows to unlock the restriction of NFZ flight (No fly zone).
 Deejayeeye it is an open source project that patches the original application.
 Or you cound follow this tutorial and download ready to use android APKs.

 Hack 5 original forum post – https://forums.hak5.org/topic/41354-remove-ce-limits-from-dji-products-and-other-fun-stuff-in-dji-go4/